 My publications are detailed on my CV, with links to most writings.
 I am a firm believer in open-access publishing, and thus do not publish work that is not available through reasonable means, whether fair market priced books or online free journals.
 When works do not appear in such venues, I provide free PDFs or pre-publication drafts here.

-My scholarship has appeared primarily in books, including my own textbook Television and American Culture, my monograph Genre and Television: From Cop Shows to Cartoons in American Culture, and current book Complex TV: The Poetics of Contemporary Television Storytelling, available in pre-publication draft on MediaCommons Press.
+My scholarship has appeared primarily in books, including my own textbook Television and American Culture, my monograph Genre and Television: From Cop Shows to Cartoons in American Culture, my co-edited anthology How to Watch Television, and current book Complex TV: The Poetics of Contemporary Television Storytelling, available in pre-publication draft on MediaCommons Press.

 My essays have been included in many excellent book collections, including The Wire: Race, Class & Genre, The Participatory Cultures Handbook, Intermediality and Storytelling, Flow TV: Television in the Age of Media Convergence, The Survival of Soap Opera: Transformations for a New Media Era, Third Person: Authoring and Exploring Vast Narratives, Reading LOST, The Television Genre Book, The Cambridge Companion to Narrative, Prime Time Animation: Television Animation and American Culture, The Radio Reader: Essays in the Cultural History of US Radio Broadcasting, The Television Studies Reader, and The Television History Book.